-The particles lost on the CCOLLIMATOR are recorded in the HDF5 file <inputfilename>.h5 (or ASCII if ASCIIDUMP is true).
+The particles lost on the CCOLLIMATOR are recorded in the HDF5 file OUTFN.h5 (or ASCII if ASCIIDUMP is true).

-12.19 Septum (OPAL-cycl)
+12.20 Septum (OPAL-cycl)

 This is a restricted feature for OPAL-cycl.
-The particles hitting on the septum is removed from the bunch.
-There are 5 parameters to describe a septum.
+The particles hitting on the septum are removed from the bunch and recorded in the OUTFN file.
+There are 5 parameters to describe a SEPTUM.